-Depending on the results of the Holter monitor, additional tests or procedures may be scheduled to gather further diagnostic information.
+Depending on the results of the Holter monitor test, additional tests or procedures may be scheduled to gather additional diagnostic information.